ykwei7/Track-O/docs/UserGuide.md

 under John's remarks.
 3. If you have collected the fees for this lesson, run `payment 1 receive/` and this resets the payment value to `0.00`, removes the pay-by date used in step 4 under [Before your lesson](#before-your-lesson), and updates John's last paid date to today's date.
-4. Now run `get 1`.
+4. Run `get 1`.
 If you performed all the steps correctly, the application should look like this.

 <img src="john_2_ug.png" width="85%"/>